There's a bunch of hot hatches out there at the moment, has the Toyota GR Yaris just trumped them all?Read more…

 - Long-distance difficulties.
 High-end hot hatches boast firm suspension to give them the sporty power you'd expect in that price range, but the same feature can make long-distance travelling a chore, particularly over uneven surfaces.

-How to compare hot hatch models
+How to compare vehicles to find the best hot hatch Australia

 When comparing hot hatchbacks, consider the following: